austinbv/dino/README.md

   * Breadboard
   * Jumper wires

   **Tip:** Kits are a cost-effective way to get started.
-They will almost certainly include these parts, plus more, getting you well beyond the starter examples.
+They will almost certainly include these parts, plus more, getting you well beyond the tutorial.

+#### Included Examples

-* There are many more [examples](examples) demonstrating the interface for every supported peripheral, and some showing how to use them together.
+* The [examples](examples) folder contains at least one example per supported peripheral, demonstrating its interface, and a few that use multiple peripherals together.
 * Each example should incldue a wiring diagram alongside its code (still incomplete).

 ####  More Examples